-Bulgarian coal plant faces closure over failure to operate according to EU standards14.
-November 2014. / SEE Energy News
+Bulgarian coal plant faces closure over failure to operate according to EU standards, SEE Energy News

 Czech power utility ČEZ said it would temporarily halt operations of its coal-burning plant in Bulgaria as of next year, after it failed to agree on a plan to bring it up to EU environmental rules.